For the first time in 2024, the Ponopono Peace Initiative is hosting a student peacebuilding competition!

 The components of the contest entry are similar to what would be expected in a business plan, and must include:

 - Project Overview: Detailed explanation of the peacebuilding problem to be focused on and how the program or organization will address this peacebuilding problem.
+The project overview must explicitly outline what peacebuilding theories support your project approach.
 200+ words.

 - System Scan: Description of how other organizations are addressing this problem and how your approach builds on previous work and adds value to the space, emphasizing innovation and creativity.
 250+ words.